mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-point-vector-methods.md

 ## Point  & Vector Methods

 The following methods are available for creating and manipulating 3-D points and 3-D vectors.
 3-D points and 3-D vectors are represented as  zero-based, one-dimensional arrays that contain three numbers.
-For more information, see the [Points](({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-point)) and [Vectors](({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-vectors)) discussion in [RhinoScript Fundamentals](({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-introduction)).
+For more information, see the [Points]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-points) and [Vectors]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-vectors) discussion in [RhinoScript Fundamentals]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-introduction).

 | Method | | |  Description |
 |:--------|:-:|:-:|:--------|